Runtime-sink-close

 output

-Bool- Whether the concrete runtime sink reported a successful close action.
+Bool- Whether the concrete runtime sink reported a successful close path.

 Explanation